 Cut in line

 Have the children line up.
-Demonstrate someone cutting in line and discuss the feelings of why someone would cut (e.g., excitement, careless, unaware) and how others feel when someone cuts in line.
-Practice using the appropriate language during this situation e.g., “Excuse me” and “I was here.”
+Demonstrate someone cutting in line and discuss the feelings of why someone would cut (e.g., excitement, carelessness, unawareness) and how others feel when someone cuts in line.
+Practice using the appropriate language during this situation, e.g., “Excuse me” and “I was here.”

 Blocking the view

 Engage in a turn-taking game.
 Discuss how someone may feel if their turn is skipped.
-Practice using the appropriate language, such as “my turn” and “your turn.”
+Practice using the appropriate language, “my turn” and “your turn.”

 Waiting for a friend

 Have the children pretend to need time to tie their shoes.
 Discuss the feelings of what it feels like when a friend doesn’t wait.
-Practice using the appropriate language, such as“wait for me” and “don’t worry, I’ll wait for you.”
+Practice using the appropriate language, “wait for me” and “don’t worry, I’ll wait for you.”

 Orchestrate a situation where two kids may want the same toy or book.
 Discuss how someone may feel happy when a friend shares.
-Practice using that language, such as “I feel happy when you share.”
+Practice using that language, e.g., “I feel happy when you share.”
 Arrange the children in a way where they can both look at a book together.